Transfer Windows 7, 8, 10, 11 to New Hard Drive without CD [3 Ways]

 Related tips:

-◆ If you want to transfer Windows 7 to new SSD for better performance, you could tick SSD Alignment in Step 3 to accelerate the reading and writing speed of the SSD.
+◆ If you want to transfer Windows 7 to a new SSD for better performance, you could tick SSD Alignment in Step 3 to accelerate the reading and writing speed of the SSD.

 ◆ After cloning, the new hard drive will be overwritten.
-If you have some important data on it, you must do disk backup of the new hard drive in advance.
+If you have some important data on it, you must do a disk backup of the new hard drive in advance.

 ◆ The original hard drive will not be wiped out.
 You can use the original drive as a secondary storage or as a backup in case of a system crash.